 Pearly Sandylion Stickers

 Pearly Sandylion stickers had a layer of iridescence that produced all sorts of effects when held to the light.
-I have not seen this effect properly replicated in old or newer stickers, so the Sandylion line of Pearlies is quite a unique collectible one.
+It’s a bit hard to explain, but I have not seen this effect properly replicated in contemporary stickers, which leads me to believe Sandylion’s line of Pearlies is, if not completely original, definitely in the vanguard of sticker innovation!
+See all >

 Pearly Jiraffes